Community Health Data

 Priorities for Health Improvement in Frederick County

-A summit was held October 5, 2011 to establish priorities for local health improvement in Frederick County.
+The first summit to establish priorities for local health improvement was held October 5, 2011.
 The Summit was sponsored by the Frederick County Health Department, Frederick Memorial Hospital, and the

 Frederick County Health Care Coalition